Kenya Rae

 Who Should Have Renters Insurance?

-The owner of the home will have a policy in place that protects their property and financial interest, and it is the responsibility of you as the tenant to protect your property and financial interest and liability.
+The owner of the home should have a policy in place.
+One that protects their property and financial interest.
+And it is the responsibility of you as the tenant to protect your property and financial interest and liability.

 how much does renters insurance cost